danygold/shift-scheduling-bot/README.md

 ## Commands

-- `/login`: saves the username to identify user in the platform
+- `/login`: saves the group code to identify user group code in the platform
-- `/turni`: checks the shift scheduling
+- `/turni`: checks the shifts scheduling
+- `/domani`: return the shifts of the next working day
 - `/notifiche`: allows the user to configure notifications
 - `/messaggio`: allows admin users to send a message to all users of the bot